Gateway Region: World Wars

 While immigration to Ellis Island decreased the population continued to grow, in part due to the Great Migration.
-Upon entry to World War I the US government took the Hamburg-American Line piers in Hoboken under eminent domain, and which became the major point of embarkation for more than three million soldiers, known as "doughboys".
+Upon entry into World War I, the US government took the Hamburg-American Line piers in Hoboken under eminent domain, which became the major point of embarkation for more than three million soldiers, known as "doughboys".
 Camp Merritt was established in Cresskill for troop staging.
 In 1916, an act of sabotage literally and figuratively shook the region when German agents set off bombs at the munitions depot in New York Bay at Black Tom.
-Another act of sabotage known as the Kingsland Explosion occurred on January 11, 1917.
+Another act of sabotage known as the Kingsland explosion occurred on January 11, 1917.
 The T. A. Gillespie Company Shell Loading Plant explosion, though not considered sabotage, also caused tremendous damage.

-The fore-runner of Port Authority of New York and New Jersey was established on April 30, 1921.
+The forerunner of Port Authority of New York and New Jersey was established on April 30, 1921.
 Huge transportation projects opened between the wars: The Holland Tunnel in 1927, The George Washington Bridge in 1931, The Bayonne Bridge in 1931, and The Lincoln Tunnel in 1937, allowing vehicular travel between New Jersey and New York City to bypass the waterfront.
 Hackensack River crossings, notably the Pulaski Skyway, were also built.
 Newark Airport was the first major airport in the New York Metropolitan Area, opening on October 1, 1928.
 At Houvenkopf Mountain crosses were burned by the Ku Klux Klan.
 Radburn was founded in 1929 as "a town for the motor age".

 The Kearney Works of Western Electric kept the plant running with "make work" program, similar to WPA projects.

-The region played an import role in World War II effort.
+The region played an important role in the World War II effort.
 PT boats were manufactured by Elco in Bayonne.
 Military Ocean Terminal at Bayonne (MOTBY) was opened in 1942 as a U.S. military base (remained in operation until 1999).
 General Motors produced planes at Linden Assembly.The Federal Shipbuilding and Drydock Company would produce over thirty ships before its closing in 1949.
 In 1946, the baseball color line was first crossed at Roosevelt Stadium by Jackie Robinson.

 Post-war prosperity and urban decline

 The Second Great Migration and the G.I.
 Bill changed the social geography as well as the physical geography of the Gateway.
 Planned and built during the 1950s Port Newark-Elizabeth Marine Terminal is the first and largest container port in the eastern United States.
-Direct distance dialing (DDD) was introduced on November 10, 1951 in Englewood The northern parts of the New Jersey Turnpike were opened between 1952 and 1956.
+Direct distance dialing (DDD) was introduced on November 10, 1951, in Englewood The northern parts of the New Jersey Turnpike were opened between 1952 and 1956.
 The metropolitan section (north of the Driscoll Bridge) of the Garden State Parkway was completed in 1957.
 Bergen Town Center was the first mall in New Jersey, opened in 1957, soon followed by Westfield Garden State Plaza. and The Mall at Short Hills.
 Port Newark-Elizabeth Marine Terminal became the nation's first container terminal in 1958, and was for many years its busiest.
 The Newark Riots and the Plainfield Riots took place in 1967.